-Many clinical trials are being done to see how well newer combinations of chemo drugs work.
-These studies are also looking at ways to reduce side effects, especially in patients who are older and have other health problems.
+Many clinical trials are being done to see if newer combinations of chemo drugs are safer and more effective.
+This is especially important in patients who are older and have other health problems.
 Doctors are also searching for better ways to combine chemo with radiation and other treatments.

 Some new chemo drugs have shown promise in early studies and are now being tested in larger clinical trials.

 Researchers are learning more about the inner workings of lung cancer cells that control their growth and spread.
-This is being used to develop new targeted therapies.
+This is being used to develop new targeted drugs.
 These drugs work in a different way from standard chemo drugs.
-They often have different (and less severe) side effects.
-Many of these are being tested in clinical trials to see if they can help people with advanced cancer to live longer or to relieve their symptoms.
+They might work in some cases when standard chemo drugs don’t, and they often have different (and less severe) side effects.
+Many of these are being tested in clinical trials to see if they can help people with lung cancer live longer or relieve their symptoms.

-Vaccines that boost the body's immune system to better kill lung cancer cells are being tested in clinical trials.
+Vaccines: Vaccines that boost the body’s immune system to better kill lung cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, lung cancer.
-One possible advantage of these types of treatments is that they seem to have fewer side effects, so they might be useful in people who can't have other treatments.
+These types of treatments seem to have fewer side effects, so they might be useful in people who can’t have other treatments.
 At this time, vaccines are only being used in clinical trials.